kent-map/kent/19c/19c-jewish-emancipation.md

 <br><br>
 A bill ‘for the relief of Her Majesty’s subjects professing the Jewish religion’ passed through both houses of parliament and received Royal Assent only on its fifth attempt, in July 1858.
 <br><br>
 This article is based on a chapter from Fridman, I. (2020) _Foreigners, Aliens, Citizens – Medway and its Jewish community, 1066-1939_.
-Faversham: Birch Leaf..
+Faversham: Birch Leaf.
 Some of the original references are below.
 It was published on 30 November 2022.

 ### References:
 [^ref1]: Roth, Cecil (1949) _A History of the Jews in England_.
 2nd ed.
 Oxford: Clarendon Press, p249.